The ARC is the ‘peak industry body’ for the refrigeration and air conditioning (RAC) sector, with key representation throughout industry.

 The ARC holds a major contract with the Federal Government delivering the Award winning, internationally recognised, refrigeration and air conditioning (RAC) licence scheme (ARCTick).
 The ARC operates this scheme on a not-for-profit basis.
 Read more

-In addition to running the ARCTick scheme, the ARC manages numerous projects in the RAC space, as well as related areas such as energy efficiency and training quality.
-Read more.
+In addition to running the ARCTick scheme, the ARC manages numerous projects in the refrigeration and air conditioning space, as well as related areas such as energy efficiency and training quality.

 The ARC also runs an accreditation scheme for the handling of natural and alternative (green) refrigerants.
 The administration of this scheme is separate to the administration of the ARCTick licence scheme.

-The ARCTick refrigeration and air conditioning (RAC) licence scheme, run by the ARC on behalf of the Australian government, has never been more popular, with over 85,000 licence holders and still growing.
+The ARCTick refrigeration and air conditioning (RAC) licence scheme, run by the ARC on behalf of the Australian Government, has never been more popular, with over 110,000 licence holders and still growing.

 The scheme delivers real value to the industry and has been independently and internationally recognised as world-leading.
 Australia’s regulations around refrigerants was recently acknowledged as ‘world’s best’ by the US Air Conditioning, Heating and Refrigeration Institute (AHRI).

 Perhaps the greatest achievement of the RAC licence scheme is driving the increase in skills within the refrigeration and air conditioning industry.
 The higher skill levels within industry has directly delivered improved environmental outcomes.
-ARC-licensed businesses and technicians have contributed to a reduction of 24.37 megatonnes of CO2-e direct emissions.
+ARC-licensed businesses and technicians have helped protect the ozone layer by contributing to a reduction of 24.37 megatonnes of CO2-e direct emissions.